custom orthotics

 Do you have a friend or family member who doesn’t know custom orthotics increase compensation and fragility?
 If you do, please share this post with them.

-As you might imagine, not long after the original writing of this post, the experts who regularly sell custom foot orthoses were not happy with it.
+As you might imagine, not long after this post was originally written, the experts who regularly sell custom foot orthoses were not happy about it.

 After discussing my post in their online meeting place called Podiatry Arena, I have had many painful interactions with the practitioners who regularly sell custom orthotics.